-My interest in printmaking stems from growing up seeing my dad’s collection of original prints (etchings, lithographs, and woodcuts) that he acquired from the 1940s on.
+Originally from the Bronx, NY, I grew up on Long Island where I was surrounded by my dad’s collection of original prints (etchings, lithographs, and woodcuts) that he acquired from the 1940s-'70s.
 Although his personal sensibility to art was quite different from mine, "Thanks Dad."

 It is the "under the surface" that I am interested in, and for me, it is best expressed by the relationships of forms and the marks themselves.
-Paradoxically, the way to reality is through abstraction".
-I have long been attracted to the grain (or figure) of different kinds of wood which became a staple of my "Illusion on Illusion" series.
+Paradoxically, I feel that the way to understand reality is through abstraction.

 Currently, I have shifted my concentration to making three dimensional carvings of animals, reliving my fascination with animal forms that were such a major part of my early prints in the 1970's (Magic Forest series).
 I choose beautifully grained woods like walnut, mahogany, butternut, cypress, cherry, and catalpa and work in a style that emphasizes the sculptural form of the shapes and wood grain, rather than painting on all the detail.
 Again, the interaction of the prominent wood grain + the recognition of the particular animal creates a unique experience for the viewer.

 Study with David Driesbach, Krishna Reddy, Don Cortese, Hanlyn Davies, Robert Bornheutter, Robert Kabak, Dorothea Bilder, Gordon Dorn.

 Hanlyn Davies, Krishna Reddy, Stanley Hayter; Wassily Kandinsky, Kasimir Malevich, Paul Gauguin, Franz Marc, Miro, Oedilon Redon, Picasso, Al Held